openhab/openhab-docs/_addons_bindings/insteonhub1/readme.md

 label: Insteon Hub
 title: Insteon Hub - Bindings
 type: binding
-description: "DO NOT USE THIS BINDING.
-The InsteonHub binding is outdated and no longer supported.
-Use the InsteonPLM binding instead."
+description: ">DO NOT USE THIS BINDING.
+It is no longer supported, and has been replaced by the Insteon binding"
 source: https://github.com/openhab/openhab1-addons/blob/master/bundles/binding/org.openhab.binding.insteonhub/README.md
 since: 1x
 install: manual